vishnu123r/State_machine_MEQ/README.md

 - Loops while the number of keys in the state machine is less than the maximum number of keys.
 - Uses one of two request strategies to send a request to the server and receive a response.
 - Adds the new transition to the state machine dictionary.
-- Checks for errors in the response and breaks the loop if an error occurs.
 - Updates the current state based on the response.
-- If the current state is the terminal state, the program restarts and checks if it returns to state A.
+- If the current state is the terminal state, the state returns to A.
-- If the current state is not a valid state, the program breaks the loop.
+- If the current state is not a valid state, error is raised.
 - Visualizes the resulting state machine using Graphviz and saves the diagram to a file.
 - Prints a message indicating the number of requests made and the file where the state machine diagram is saved.

 ## Conclusion
-This program demonstrates how to use sockets and dictionaries in Python to build a state machine from data received over a network connection.
+This program demonstrates how to use sockets and dictionaries in Python to determine the state machine structure from data received over a network connection.
 The resulting state machine is visualized using Graphviz, making it easy to understand and analyze.